MulDE: Multi-teacher Knowledge Distillation for Low-dimensional Knowledge Graph Embeddings: Introduction

 \section{Introduction}

-Knowledge graphs (KGs), which describe human knowledge as factual triples in the form of (head entity, relation, tail entity), have shown great potential in various domains \cite{IJCAI19MKG, WWW20KG3}.
-Popular real-world KGs, such as Yago \cite{Yago} and DBPedia \cite{DBpedia}, typically containing tens of millions of entities, are still far from complete.
-Because of high manual costs of discovering new triples \cite{TripleCost}, link prediction based on knowledge graph embedding (KGE) draws considerable attention \cite{AAAI20KG,WWW20KG}.
-Given an entity and a relation of a triple (we call `e-r query'), a typical KGE model first represents entities and relations as trainable continuous vectors.
-Then, it defines a score function to measure each candidate in entity set and outputs the best one.
+Knowledge graphs (KGs), which describe human knowledge as factual triples in the form of (head entity, relation, tail entity), have shown great potential in various domains \cite{IJCAI19MKG, WWW20KG3, WWW20KGAdd2}.
+Popular real-world KGs such as Yago \cite{Yago} and DBPedia \cite{DBpedia}, which typically contain an enormous quantity of entities, are still far from complete \cite{TransE, WWW20KG2}.
+Due to the high manual costs of discovering new triples \cite{TripleCost}, link prediction based on knowledge graph embeddings (KGE) \cite{AAAI20KG,WWW20KG} has drawn considerable attention very recently as a means to overcome this problem.
+A typical KGE model first represents entities and relations as trainable continuous vectors.
+Then, given an entity and a relation of a triple (we call `e-r query'), the model defines a scoring function to measure each candidate in the entity set and outputs the best one \cite{2017Survey}.

-To achieve higher prediction accuracy, recent KGE models generally use high-dimensional embedding vectors up to 200 or 500 dimensions.
-However, when we have millions or billions of entities in the KG, the high-dimensional model requires enormous training costs and storage memory.
-This prevents downstream AI applications from updating KG embeddings promptly or being deployed on mobile devices such as cell phones.
-Instead of blindly increasing the embedding dimension, several research draw attention to improving the low-dimensional models (such as 8 or 32 dimensions) \cite{GoogleAttH}, or compressing pre-trained high-dimensional models \cite{KGCompress}.
-However, the former cannot utilize the `high-accuracy' knowledge from high-dimensional models, while the latter suffers from heavy pre-training costs and cannot continue training when the KG is modified.
+To achieve higher prediction accuracy, recent KGE models generally use high-dimensional embedding vectors up to 200 or even 500 dimensions \cite{RotatE, QuatE}.
+However, when we have millions or billions of entities in a KG, the high-dimensional model demands enormous training costs and storage space \cite{KGCompress, WWW20KGAdd1}.
+This prevents downstream AI applications from updating KG embeddings promptly or being able to be deployed on mobile devices.
+Recently, several research efforts have drawn attention to this research issue by either improving the low-dimensional models (such as 8 or 32 dimensions) \cite{GoogleAttH}, or compressing pre-trained high-dimensional models \cite{KGCompress}.
+However, the former cannot utilize the high-accuracy knowledge from high-dimensional models, and the latter suffers from high pre-training costs and cannot continue training when the KG is modified.

-Whether can we transfer `high-accuracy' knowledge to a small model while avoiding to train high-dimensional models?
-We are inspired by a preliminary experiment using different hyperbolic KGE models \cite{GoogleAttH}.
-As shown in Fig. \ref{fig:1}, when the embedding dimension is more than 64, the model performance slightly improves or starts to fluctuate.
-Besides, the 64-dimensional ensemble is already better than any higher-dimensional models, it can act as a lightweight source of `high-accuracy' knowledge.
-To this end, we determine to employ different low-dimensional hyperbolic models as multiple teachers and train a smaller KGE model in a Knowledge Distillation (KD) process.
-Knowledge Distillation (KD) \citep{1stKD} is a technology distilling `high-accuracy' knowledge from a pre-trained big model (teacher) to train a small one (student).
-It has rarely applied in the knowledge graph domain.